holtgrewe/tracdox/trac-sphinx/source/Tutorial/ParsingCommandLineArguments.rst

 Prerequisites
   :ref:`tutorial-first-steps-in-seqan`, :ref:`tutorial-sequences`, familiarity with building SeqAn apps

 The simplest possible and also most flexible interface to a program is through the command line.
-This tutorial explains how to parse the command line using the SeqAn library's [dox:ArgumentParser ArgumentParser] class.
+This tutorial explains how to parse the command line using the SeqAn library's :dox:`ArgumentParser` class.

 Using this class will give you the following functionality: